This post may contain affiliate links. Please read our disclosure policy.

 Breakfast, Dinner, or Appetizer!

 If you like sausage, then you need to try this recipe!
-Mixed with delicious seasonings like basil, oregano, and thyme, these rolls are exploding with flavor.
+Mixed with delicious seasonings like basil, oregano, and thyme, these Sausage Rolls are exploding with flavor.

-If you’ve ever had a Sausage Roll from an English bakery, then you know how good they are.
+If you’ve ever had Puff Pastry Sausage Rolls from an English bakery, then you know how good they are.
 This is a quicker and smaller version, but they are just as good.

 How to Make sausage rolls